Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Introduction

-Finally, in \S\ref{sec:conf_geom} and the appendix, we discuss in greater detail the conformal geometry of the leaves, describing the large scale asymptotics of the cylinder chmabers in them in terms of the Teichm\"uller / hyperbolic metric.
+Finally, in \S\ref{sec:conf_geom} and the appendix, we discuss in greater detail the conformal geometry of the leaves, describing the large scale asymptotic of the cylinder chambers in them in terms of the Teichm\"uller / hyperbolic metric.

 \paragraph{\bf Acknowledgements.} The authors would like to thank Dawei Chen, Alexandre Eremenko, Curtis McMullen and Karl Winsor for valuable remarks and discussions.
 We also thank Steffen Rhode for giving an illuminating talk on the paper \cite{ILRS}, and Don Marshall for sharing his program which produces true trees.
 G.F. and Y.Z. acknowledge the support of the Max Planck Institute for Mathematics, where part of the work was done.
-Finally, G.F. was supported by supported by SSP 2026 DFG Priority Program \textit{Geometry at Infinity} and he is a member of GNSAGA.
+G.F. was supported by SSP 2026 DFG Priority Program \textit{Geometry at Infinity} and he is a member of GNSAGA.
+Finally, research by G.T. is supported by the Beijing Natural Science Foundation (Grant IS23005) and the French National Research Agency under the project TIGerS (ANR-24-CE40-3604), and Y.Z. is partially supported by an AMS-Simons Travel Grant.